nathan-mullings-dev/excel-project/README.md

 ## 📋 Overview

-This workbook documents the hands-on tasks I completed during the Excel module of Just IT's Data Skills Bootcamp.
+This workbook documents the hands-on tasks I completed during the Excel module of **Just IT's Data Skills Bootcamp**.
 It includes practical exercises using various datasets and focuses on foundational data skills such as data protection principles, dataset manipulation, pivot tables, Excel formulas, and basic data visualisations.

 ---